input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 1. GHCJS was stuck to GHC 8.10 while the JS backend follows GHC head.

 1. GHCJS's incremental linking support ("base" bundles) hasn't been ported.
-This feature required too many changes (e.g. adding new command-line flags) and would have been backend-specific.
+This feature required too many changes (such as adding new command-line flags) and would have been backend-specific.
 This might be implemented in the future if it proves to be useful for the newer TH implementation for example.

 2. GHCJS's JS code optimizer hasn't been ported.
-The code was fragile and slow.
-We plan to work on an intermediate representation between STG and JS to perform the same optimizations in a safer/faster way.
+The code was trying to do too much all at once and consequently was fragile and slow.
+We plan to work on an intermediate representation between STG and JS to perform the same optimizations in a (type) safer/faster way.

 3. GHCJS's compactor (link time optimizations) code hasn't been ported.
 Some optimizations have been reimplemented (e.g. global renaming of local